jmenglund/predsim/README.rst

 |DOI-URI|

-You can select a citation style from the dropdown menu in the "Cite as" section on the Zenodo page.
+You can select your preferred citation style in the "Cite as" section on the Zenodo page.

 ``predsim`` relies on other software that also should be cited.
 Below are suggested citations for Seq-Gen and DendroPy, respectively: